LLNL/Abmarl/docs/src/gridworld.rst

 with an appropriate observation space and generate observations based on the Observer's key.
-For example, the :ref:`PositionCenteredEncodingObserver <gridworld_position_centered_observer>` generates an observation of the nearby grid and stores it in the 'grid' channel of the :ref:`ObservingAgent's <gridworld_position_centered_observer>` observation.
+For example, the :ref:`PositionCenteredEncodingObserver <gridworld_position_centered_observer>` generates an observation of the nearby grid and stores it in the 'position_centered_encoding' channel of the :ref:`ObservingAgent's <gridworld_position_centered_observer>` observation.

 .. _gridworld_done: